nicolastonon/tZq-TMVA-code/README.txt

 --- 6) Additionally, if you want to plot the prefit/postfit templates :
-NB :  need to have the following files in 'outputs/' dir. : Combine_Input_ScaledFakes.root (prefit) & mlfit.root obtained from Maximum Likelihood Fit (postfit)
+NB :  need to have the following files in 'outputs/' dir. : Combine_Input.root (prefit) & mlfit.root obtained from Maximum Likelihood Fit (postfit)

 --> Simply set the booleans properly, and run script './auto_BDTanalysis_3regions.sh' (all 3 regions)to draw plots !